spyder-ide/spyder-website/src/lib/content/setup.md

 ## Install with a single click and be productive right away

-The PyData ecosystem is known for being quite difficult to setup and easy to break.
-Spyder comes with its own set of installers to minimize the risk of facing those issues as much as possible.
+Spyder offers standalone installers to make it as simple and reliable as possible to get started and keep it up to date